 Improving the public realm is our contribution

-The designed public landscape promotes personal well-being and social interaction.
+- The designed public landscape promotes personal well-being and social benefit.